More than 500 Reviews & stars on REVIEWS.io

 • Trichomoniasis

-Hepatitis C Virus
+Hepatitis C

 Syphilis

-Syphilis is a highly contagious bacterial infection by the bacterium Treponema pallidum.
-Syphilis is transmitted through sexual contact.
-The symptoms are related to the stage of the infection.
-Typically, the first sign of infection is a small, painless sore (called chancre) on the penis, vagina, or around the anus.
-Treponema pallidum eventually enters the bloodstream and causes rashes anywhere on the body and flu-like symptoms.
-If not treated, syphilis may progress to the symptom-less latent phase and may damage heart, brain and nervous system.
-Therefore, early treatment is important, as damage caused by late-stage syphilis infection is often irreversible.
+Syphilis is a highly contagious bacterial infection caused by the bacterium Treponema pallidum and is primarily transmitted through sexual contact.
+The symptoms associated with syphilis vary depending on the stage of the infection.
+Typically, the initial sign of infection is a small, painless sore known as a chancre, which can appear on the penis, vagina, or around the anus.

 Symptoms